smitzkar/rlb_ampel/README.md

 (not a proper README, yet)

+# 2024-03-21 PLAN MOVING FORWARD

+focus on MVP: show the Ampel display properly
+-> create a proper, absolute timer function -> relying on actual time, not on clock speed

+## Wishlist
+- Airly -> pooping cars (with 3 levels)
+- a simple program to display new images -> maybe figure out how to upload images via web interface?
+    - easy version: demand proper size of 32x96
+    - advanced version: automatically convert given image

 ## bitmaps

 I really thought that urbanCompass had implemented the functionality to display text and update it.